Ecommerce Website Pitfalls – Product Photography

 - It feels stale

 - The gallery lacks lifestyle shots

 - Product features are not represented.

 Executing product photography for a retail site: Some simple tips.

-- Shoot from a tripod for consistency, use tape to mark placement of product in relation to the camera
+- Shoot from a tripod for consistency and use tape to mark the placement of the product in relation to the camera.

 - Shoot in natural light.
 Artificial lighting can lead to inconsistent documentation of color.